lijiulong/SqlManager/HOWTO.md

 SqlManager.Instance.DbProvider = provider;
 ```

-If you need to execute some queries in another database, instead of using csv files only.
+If you need to execute some queries in another database instead of only using csv files.
 You need to create a new
 instance of `MockProvider` with the other constructor like this:

 ```C#